 There are several tax benefits that assist students and families in the financing of a college education.
 You may be eligible for one of two federal tax credit programs for tuition and fees.
-Alternately, you may be eligible for a tax deduction.
+Alternatively, you may be eligible for a tax deduction for student loan interest.

-By January 31 of each year, the following two tax statements for the previous year are mailed to students:
+By January 31 of each year, the following two tax statements for the previous year are made available to students:

 1098-T Tuition Statement